hilda04/Veyron/README.md

 1. Browse **Furniture** or **Groceries**, search/filter items, and add quantities (1–10) to the cart.
 2. Open the cart drawer to review, adjust quantities or remove items.
 Totals update instantly.
 3. Click **Submit Order** to move to `order.html` where the customer confirms contact information, delivery schedule and payment preference.
-4. Press **Place Order** to launch a pre-filled email to `hildamachando4@gmail.com`.
+4. Press **Place Order** to send the order (including proof of payment) straight to `support@veyronenterprises.com`.
 The admin team triages and updates the request from the private portal.

 ## Customisation Checklist